repanda/gasstation/README.md

+# Requirements
+- Maven 3 (using mvn 3.10.1 version)
+- Java 17 (using jdk-17.0.1)

+# Build
+mvn clean install

+# Run
+The precedent command will lunch the tests, also you can run tests using 'mvn test' or in your favorite IDE

+# Multithreading
 The idea would be only a single thread owning all writes to a single resource with other threads reading the results.